Vivethen/AnimatedGame/Reflection.md

 - I have shown the game to some of my friends and cousins and put their feedback into the game

 - I like how our game was able to use Alon’s music.
 I would like to add more sound effects like when you lose a life, kill an enemy or boss.
-Different music for the 5 different stages would be nice as well
+Different music for the five different stages would be nice as well

 - I got to thank Sam for helping me out throughout the making of "Cuboid Invasion"